nasearle/FSND-P1_Movie-Trailer-Website/README.md

 in a YouTube video modal.

 ### Make Your Own Movie Page!
-To create a page containing movies of your choice, change the name, link to poster image, and link to trailer of the movies in entertainment_center.py.
-Make sure to add the new movie variable names to the 'movies' array at the bottom of the script.
-Run entertainment_center.py (as described above) to generate the new html page and it will automatically open in a browser!
+To create a page containing movies of your choice, edit the movie instances contained in entertainment_center.py.
+You can change the name, link to poster image, and link to trailer of the movies already there or add entirely new movie instances.
+Make sure to add any new movie variables to the 'movies' array at the bottom of the script.
+Run entertainment_center.py (as described above) to update and open your new movie web page!